Deepen your practice by learning the difference between attention and awareness

 Paying attention to something and being aware of something seem like the same thing however they are separate, if inter-related, ways of knowing.
 As their difference is difficult to grasp conceptually, analogies are often drawn.

-Think of attention like a spotlight Attention is directed towards objects or tasks in our environment so that we can examine, judge and make decisions about them.
+Think of attention like a spotlight Attention is directed towards objects in our environment so that we can examine, judge and make decisions about them.

 Awareness is like peripheral vision Whilst looking at something, say the words on the screen, we are also taking in what’s within our peripheral vision.
 John Yates et al. say the same is true with awareness (3); when attending to an object we are actively zooming in to pick it out and within our field of awareness there are other things we are still taking in through other senses.